chrysn/aiocoap/README.rst

 Usage
 -----

-For details on how to use the aiocoap library, have a look at the :mod:`aiocoap` module documentation, or at the :doc:`examples` and :doc:`tools` provided.
+For how to use the aiocoap library, have a look at the :doc:`guidedtour`, or at the :doc:`examples` and :doc:`tools` provided.
+All the details are in the :mod:`aiocoap` module documentation.

 All examples can be run directly from a source code copy.
 If you prefer to install it, the usual Python mechanisms apply.